 What is an Implant for Opiate Addiction?

 Opiate addiction implants are for recovering opioid and opiate addicts who have already been clinically stable for approximately six months, but still need the added assistance of opioid and opiate antagonists to remain sober.
-An implant for opiate addiction provides an ongoing release of a low dosage of either a partial opioid agonist or an opiate antagonist over the span of approximately six months.
+An opiate addiction implant provides an ongoing release of a low dosage of either a partial opioid agonist or an opiate antagonist over the span of approximately six months.

 What is a Partial Opioid Agonist?